Getting married at Christ Church or Holy Cross

 - was married in the parish

 If neither of you are resident in the parish, and you have no qualifying connections to Christ Church or Holy Cross, we may still be able to help you have a wedding service here.
-Contact Jim or Jenny for more information.
+Contact the Clergy Team for more information.

 What if either of us is remarrying after a divorce?